walmartlabs/concord-website/docs/getting-started/triggers.md

 attribute--the original event's data "as is".

-The following example uses the IP address of the deployment component to build an ansible inventory for exection of an [Ansible task](../plugins/ansible.html):
+The following example uses the IP address of the deployment component to build an Ansible inventory for execution of an [Ansible task](../plugins/ansible.html):

 ```yaml
 flows: